trz42/eessi-bot-software-layer/README.md

 pip3 install --user -r requirements.txt
 ```

-# Detailed instructions to set up development environment
+# Instructions to set up the EESSI bot components

-The following sections describe and illustrate the steps necessary to set up the development environment for the EESSI bot.
+The following sections describe and illustrate the steps necessary
+to set up the EESSI bot for the software layer.
+The bot consists of
+two main components provided in this repository:

+- An event handler `eessi_bot_software_layer.py` which receives events from a GitHub repository and acts on them.
+- A job manager `eessi_bot_job_manager.py` which monitors a Slurm job queue and acts on state changes of jobs submitted by the event handler.

-## Prerequisites
+## <a name="prerequisites"></a>Prerequisites

-- GitHub account
-- GitHub repository on whose events the bot shall react to
-- Linux machine where the EESSI bot shall run (some steps may require sudo access)
+- GitHub account(s) (two needed for a development scenario), referring to them as `YOU_1` and `YOU_2` below
+- A fork, say `YOU_1/software-layer`, of [EESSI/software-layer](https://github.com/EESSI/software-layer) and a fork, say `YOU_2/software-layer` of your first fork if you want to emulate the bot's behaviour but not change EESSI's repository.
+The EESSI bot will act on events triggered for the first fork (`YOU_1/software-layer`).
+- Access to a frontend/login node/service node of a Slurm cluster where the EESSI bot components shall run.
+For the sake of brevity, we call this node simply `bot machine`.
+- The EESSI bot components and the (build) jobs will frequently access the Internet.
+Hence, worker nodes and `bot machine` of the Slurm cluster need access to the Internet.

-## Step 1: Smee.io channel and smee client
+## <a name="step1"></a>Step 1: Smee.io channel and smee client

 We use smee.io as a service to relay events from GitHub to the EESSI bot.
-To do so, create a new channel on the page https://smee.io and note the URL, e.g., https://smee.io/CHANNEL_ID
+To do so, create a new channel on the page https://smee.io and note the URL, e.g., https://smee.io/CHANNEL-ID

-On the Linux machine which runs the EESSI bot we need a tool which receives events relayed from https://smee.io/CHANNEL_ID and forwards it to the EESSI bot.
+On the `bot machine` we need a tool which receives events relayed from https://smee.io/CHANNEL-ID and forwards it to the EESSI bot.
 We use the Smee client for this.
 The Smee client can be installed globally with

 ```
 npm install -g smee-client